btf-org/flank/README.md

 #### 2. Open Flank in a browser

-The above command should automatically open <a href="http://localhost:8083" target="_blank">http://localhost:8083</a>, but if it doesn't, do that now.
+The above command should automatically open http://localhost:8083, but if it doesn't, do that now.

 #### 3. Create a report from a SPROC